 - Mai Valentine pulled a fake psychic act at first in the Duelist Kingdom arc of Yu-Gi-Oh!; in reality, she scented all her cards with unique scents so she'd know by scent which cards she'd draw.
 Joey figured out her trick when he closed his eyes and noticed the scents.
 Despite having caught a cold a few episodes ago from diving into the ocean in an attempt to recover Yugi's Exodia cards.

 - Espa Roba also pulls a phony psychic stunt in the Battle City tournament, with help from his brothers spying on his opponents' cards and relaying them through a headset.

 - Before either of them was Kokurano, a student at Yugi's school.
-He posed as a psychic to impress girls,a nd had pre-planned 'predictions' hidden in his clothes (Something Yugi guessed about).
-However, he also went as far as to 'ensure' that some predictions came true, such as Anzu/Tea 'Swooning over a great man' (He used chlorophol on her) and Yugi being buried in under 'countless letters'.
+He posed as a psychic to impress girls, and had pre-planned 'predictions' hidden in his clothes (Something Yugi guessed).
+However, he also went as far as to make some of his own predictions came true, such as Anzu 'swooning over a great man' (he used chloroform on her) and Yugi being buried crushed by 'countless letters'.
 (He tried pushing a bookcase onto Yugi).

 - Horribly played with in Tantei Gakuen Q. As a part of a plan to rebuild her business and save her family from ruin, Hanayo Ichinose faked her death, got plastic surgery and tried to make herself pass as one of these to protect her kids.
 Her two sons, however, mistook not!Hanayo for an accomplice of their greedy and evil aunt... and to protect themselves and their baby sister, they killed her.